webshield-dev/eudvcdecoder/README.md

 - Test QR.png(s) are from `https://github.com/eu-digital-green-certificates/dgc-testdata`
 - `make test` runs local tests

+# Verification
+Verification covers
+1. Verifying the COSE Signature to ensure message integrity and the issuers identity.
+2. Verifying the issuer is a trusted party.

+The EU nation states both (1) issue the credentials and (2) control access to the public signing keys to verify the credentials, in much the same way as passports.
+So
+    - The "trusted issuer" is an EU nation state.
+    - Only parties blessed by the EU nation states can be "trusted verifiers", they are given access to the public signing key.
+Although technically a verifier could hand the public key to another verifier in a trusted fashion, it was unclear to me if this is some form of violation and penalty.

+Hence, as it is a closed shop it was not possible verify the vaccine credentials.

+Resources
+- This was useful in understanding more https://github.com/Digitaler-Impfnachweis/certification-apis/blob/master/dsc-update/README.md

 # EU Documents and Code

 1. A good starting place has links to all other technical documents